nicholaslocascio/intro-deeplearning-setup/README.md

-# Setup & Installation for 6.S191 Labs
+# Setup & Installation for Tensorflow

 # 1. Make sure you have python 2.7 or 3.3+ installed.